 How to Talk to Patients of All Ages and Needs

 Patients need an empathetic, caring, and understanding professional to provide them with the care and knowledge they need.
 Medical assistants talk with patients of all ages, types, genders, and needs.
-They may work with a baby during one visit and have a non-English talking geriatric patient during the next appointment.
+They may work with a baby during one visit or communicate with a non-English talking geriatric patient during the next office appointment.

 With all patients, it is important for the medical assistant to talk with them on their level.
-A medical assistant wouldn’t talk to an elderly patient the same way they would an infant or toddler.
+A medical assistant wouldn’t communicate with an elderly patient the same way they would an infant or toddler.

 It is also important to take a personable approach with patients, since the medical assistant genuinely cares about the patient’s health.
 It’s never a bad idea to make small talk when interacting with a patient.